Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Copying a Portion of a Worksheet.
 (Append/Concatenate)

 NOTE: If you specify a whole folder of Excel files (Original Files), you can concatenate/append the data into a single sheet (Target File).
-When specifying a whole folder of Excel files, it should look like this: C:\MyFolder\ExcelFiles\*.XLS
+When specifying a whole folder of Excel files, it should be specified like this: C:\MyFolder\ExcelFiles\*.XLS

 Follow these steps to copy a portion of a worksheet from one Excel workbook into the same or another workbook:

-3) Click on the ‘Click Here for Copy Sheet Details’ button where you will add information about the original and target files.
+3) Click on the ‘Click Here for Copy Sheet Details’ button where you will add information about the input and output files.

 copy worksheet portion dialog box

 a.
-For the Original sheet, specify the sheet you wish copied by name or index number and whether you want to copy values or formulas.
+For the Input sheet, specify the sheet you wish copied by name or index number and what you want to copy (values, formulas, formatting, notes, column widths, all etc.).
 Next specify whether you want all data copied or a specific range of cells only.

 4) Click the Add button to add the task to the Conversion Task list.
 You may add multiple tasks to the Conversion Task list before initiating the conversion process by repeating Steps 1 - 4 as necessary.